lendroidproject/Rightshare-contracts/README.md

 ## Test and development

-* Activate Vyper's virtual environment
+* Activate the virtual environment

-  `source ~/vyper-venv/bin/activate`
+  `source ~/venv-rightshare/bin/activate`

 * Compile using brownie